ireinman/Fintech/README.md

 ### commodities_tickers.json
 JSON file that contains codes of popularly traded commodities in the futures market.
 The commodities are divided by category (grains / metals / etc.).

+### ar_predictions.ipynb
+This notebook presents a trial of forecasting the time series with AR(p) models, which appear to be the best models in our task.
+The notebook contains also discussion about the validity of the results, and when it would be a good idea to use such models

 ## Requirements
 To run the code in this repository, the following prerequisites are required: